Yes that is a goat on a van. If you're as confused about our programs as we were when we saw this, then you're in luck!

 We've collected the most common questions and answers we get for you below.

 Do you offer courses to study?

 No we do not.
 The educational aspect of our programs is entirely self-guided.
 This means that you can study anything you like, provided you can do so remotely.
 We've outlined some course providers that are available here, although we do strongly recommend you do your own research as we couldn't possibly list all the resources out there.

 How much time can I expect to spend studying on the program?

-If you want to know what a typical day looks like on an Edumadic program, you can read the weekly newsletters from our last program which including a "Day in the Life" feature where we follow round an different Edumad for a day each week.
+If you want to know what a typical day looks like on an Edumadic program, you can read the weekly newsletters from our last program which include a "Day in the Life" feature where we follow a different Edumad for a day each week.
 They'll give you a great insight into life on one of our programs.

 Why is there an application process?

 Firstly, we want to make sure your expectations of what the program will be, are in line with reality.
 If you want to backpack around the world and are just looking for a group to do it with, we're not really for you.
 Edumadic programs are specifically tailored to allow you to pursue an educational goal (or something equivalent) whilst travelling.
 If you're not too fussed about the education, then you're better off travelling with a different company, or backpacking solo.